Tareq-Abukhashabeh/NarrowAI/README.md

 # NarrowAI 🔍🤖

-**NarrowAI** is an AI-powered reconnaissance tool designed for ethical hackers, penetration testers, and cybersecurity enthusiasts.
+**NarrowAI** is an AI-powered reconnaissance tool designed for ethical hackers, cybersecurity enthusiasts.
 It automates the process of gathering target information and enriches the results with an AI-powered vulnerability analysis using Google's Gemini model.

 ---